Wondering if there are mosquitoes in St Lucia?

 If you wear a good insect repellent every day then you’ll likely not even notice the mosquitoes at all.

-St Lucia Insects
+Other Insects in St Lucia

 There are other potential animals that you might encounter on your trip to St Lucia like spiders and snakes (but these are rare).